ar-51/ar-51.github.io/docs/New Unreal Project/Adding A New Character in Unreal.md

 1. In the **Content Browser**, find the imported FBX character.
 2. Right-click on the character and select **Create Blueprint**.
-3. Choose a name and save location for the blueprint, then click **Create Blueprint**.
+3. Choose a name and save the location for the blueprint, then click **Create Blueprint**.

 ### Step 3: Edit the Blueprint